 When they moved to the Amex, the capacity stood at just 22,500.
 Several expansion projects have taken place over the past decade and the overall capacity now is just shy of 32,000.

-Ahead of the 2024/25 season, the club made further changes to Amex Stadium but this time in relation to supporter experience rather than capacity.
+Ahead of the 2024/25 season, the club made further changes to Amex Stadium, but this time in relation to supporter experience rather than capacity.

-More covered spaces and expanded food and drinks stalls have been installed around the stadium while a pre-turnstile bar and tunnel club hospitality have also been introduced in recent times.
+More covered spaces and expanded food and drinks stalls have been installed around the stadium, while a pre-turnstile bar and tunnel club hospitality have also been introduced in recent times.
 In March 2024, it was also revealed that Brighton had put in a planning application for a two-storey fan zone at Amex Stadium.

-Amex stadium expansion capacity
+Amex Stadium expansion capacity

-“In terms of increasing the size of the Amex, we want to get as many of our fans as possible into the stadium, but given its design, we can maybe add a few hundred more seats over time but not thousands.”
+He said: “In terms of increasing the size of the Amex, we want to get as many of our fans as possible into the stadium, but given its design, we can maybe add a few hundred more seats over time but not thousands.”

 As a result, it's unlikely that we will see a redeveloped Amex Stadium that breaks through the 40-50,000 capacity barrier anytime in the near future but a small expansion could be on the horizon should the club continue to perform at their current levels on the pitch.